ZiniuYu/ArtificialIntelligence/docs/source/part1/chap1.rst

 The **behaviorism** movement rejected any theory involving mental processes on the grounds that introspection could not provide reliable evidence.

+**Cognitive psychology** views the brain as an information-processing device.
+Three key steps of a knowledge-based agent: (1) the stimulus must be translated into an internal representation, (2) the representation is manipulated by cognitive processes to derive new internal representations, and (3) these are in turn retranslated back into action.

+**Intelligence augmentation** states that computers should augment human abilities rather than automate away human tasks.

 1.2.6 Computer engineering
 ^^^^^^^^^^^^^^^^^^^^^^^^^^